lawrenceyoon/Pomodoro-Timer-Project/README.md

 This React app is a replicated Pomodoro Timer from Thinkful's course.
 I collaborated with a two others to see the power of teamwork, focus on pair programming (our case was one driver, 2 navigators), and to demonstrate our knowledge of the coursework so far.

 ## Intention
 Pomodoro Timer is great for those who have a hard time focusing (especially students).
 You can set a focus timer for 25 (default) minutes, then take a 5 (default) min breather.
-It is recommended you focus on anything else than what you were doing, such as going for a quick walk to clear your mind or getting some quick snacks.
+It is recommended you focus on anything else other than what you were doing, such as going for a quick walk to clear your mind or getting some quick snacks.

 ## Functionality
 * Focus Duration